 Digital natives with an eco-conscience, the kids are harder to buy gifts for now than they’ve ever been.

-But we’ve been working on the best gifts for teens: from skincare to dog food cookbooks, literary prints to iPhone printers, our gift guide for teenagers has it (and all budgets) covered.
+But we’ve been working on the best gifts for teens and have compiled a gift guide for teenagers that as all tastes (and budgets) covered.